windyshepperhenderson/readingnotes/thecoderscomputer.md

 **Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
 (Arguments are extra instructions given to a command.)**

-cd projects -
+cd projects - change directory to projects

-mkdir new-project -
+mkdir new-project - make directory called new project

-touch new-project/newfile.md -
+touch new-project/newfile.md - update timestamp on markdown page

 cd .. -

-ls projects/new-project -
+ls projects/new-project - list everything in the folder projects/new project